jeremycherfas/user/pages/03.blog/2019-6-6-1/listen.md

 ---
-title: "Listened to: WS More or Less: Florence Nightingale – recognising the nurse statistician"
+title: "&#127911; WS More or Less: Florence Nightingale – recognising the nurse statistician"
 published: true
 date: 06-06-2019 10:21
 taxonomy: